VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 {{< /columns >}}

 Typically, you'll also be able to record and edit your adjustments of MIDI CC's after the fact.
-This is *usually* done in the same place as all other automation in whatever software you're using, and typically in the same area that you place clips of MIDI note data
+This is *usually* done in the same place as all other automation in whatever software you're using, and typically in the same area that you place clips of MIDI note data, in most software that will look something like this:

 ![CCAutomationLanes](/CCAutomationLanes.svg)